-The American Society of Civil Engineers (ASCE) supports Complete Streets policies that integrate the safety, needs, and convenience of all users - drivers, transit users, bicyclists, and pedestrians of all ages and abilities -in the planning, design, construction, operations, and maintenance of transportation networks.
-Complete Streets should integrate green infrastructure, such as street trees and best management practices for collecting stormwater runoff.
-ASCE believes that America's transportation system should be planned, designed, built, operated, and maintained in a sustainable manner for safe travel by everyone.
+The American Society of Civil Engineers (ASCE) supports the implementation of US Department of Transportation Complete Streets policies that integrate the safety and accessibility of all users in the planning, design, construction, operations, and maintenance of transportation networks.
+Complete Streets should integrate best management practices for incorporating landscaping amenities.
+ASCE believes that America’s transportation system should be planned, designed, built, operated, and maintained in a sustainable manner for safe travel by all users.

-Millions of Americans are walking, bicycling, and riding public transportation along roads that were designed only for the motor vehicle and not originally designed to accommodate all users.
-This can make our streets less safe for non-motorists and encourages more people to drive to meet their needs.
+Millions of Americans are walking, bicycling, and riding public transportation along roads for the motor vehicle and not originally designed to accommodate other users.
+This can make our streets less safe for non-motorists and encourage more people to drive to meet their needs.

 While it is important that our roadways safely and adequately accommodate motor vehicle demands, including the movement of freight and emergency vehicles, roadway systems designed only for motor vehicles can hinder the development of walkable and livable communities.
 These streets deter people who might choose to drive less and avoid the cost of operating a motor vehicle if safe and comfortable alternatives were available.

-When properly implemented Complete Streets improves safety for all users.
-A DOT Federal Highway Administration (FHWA) safety review found that streets designed with features such as sidewalks, raised medians, better bus stop placement, and traffic-calming measures, can improve pedestrian safety.
-This policy recommendation was first evaluated as a transportation design concept after World War II and has been supported in numerous documents and organizations including FHWA's Research and Development street design guidance.
+When properly implemented, Complete Streets improves safety for all users.
+A USDOT Federal Highway Administration (FHWA) safety review found that streets designed with features, such as sidewalks, raised medians, better bus stop placement, and traffic-calming measures, can improve safety.
+This policy recommendation was first evaluated as a transportation design concept after World War II and has been supported in numerous documents and organizations including FHWA’s street design guidance.

-The 2017 National Household Travel Survey found 45% of all trips in the United States are three miles or less and 21% of all trips are one mile or less - distances easy to walk, bike, or ride a bus or train.
-Yet, 83% of the shortest trips are now made by automobile.
+A study for the Bureau of Transportation Statistics found 52% of all 2021 trips for all modes of transportation in the United States are less than three miles and 28% of all trips are less than one mile — distances easy to walk, bike, or ride a bus or train.
+Only 2% of trips are greater than 50 miles.
 In part, this is because streets may, in some cases, create inconvenient barriers and safety concerns for other modes of travel.

 ASCE Policy Statement 537